ruthresh1/dsaNotes/dataStructures/tree/README.md

 * keys − refer to the value of a node based on which a search operation is to be carried out for a node.
 * height - is the number of edges from the root to the node
 * siblings - nodes that have the same parent
-* ancestor - parent and grandparent nodes and so on
+* ancestor - all the nodes in the path from root to the parent node of the node in question are its ancestors

 ### Types of Traversal
 * InOrder